Presentation of Financial Statements (IAS 1)

 Structure of explanatory notes

 The structure for explanatory notes is detailed in IAS 1.112-116.
-In practice, there are several commonly adopted approaches to organising these notes:
+In practice, there are several commonly adopted approaches to organising the financial statements:

 Approach #1: